-As at December 31, 2013, the Trust is exposed to foreign exchange risk primarily in respect of movements in the euro and the U.S. dollar.
+As at December 31, 2014, the Trust is exposed to foreign exchange risk primarily in respect of movements in the euro and the U.S. dollar.
 The Trust is structured such that its foreign operations are primarily conducted by entities with a functional currency which is the same as the economic environment in which the operations take place.
 As a result, the net income impact of currency risk associated with financial instruments is limited as its financial assets and liabilities are generally denominated in the functional currency of the subsidiary that holds the financial instrument.
 However, the Trust is exposed to foreign currency risk on its net investment in its foreign currency denominated operations and certain Trust level foreign currency denominated assets and liabilities.
-At December 31, 2013, the Trust's foreign currency denominated net assets are \$1.1 billion primarily in U.S. dollars and euros.
-A 1% change in the U.S. dollar and euro exchange rates relative to the Canadian dollar will result in a gain or loss of approximately \$2.1 million and \$8.4 million, respectively, to comprehensive income.
+At December 31, 2014, the Trust's foreign currency denominated net assets are \$972.0 million primarily in U.S. dollars and euros.
+A 1% change in the U.S. dollar and euro exchange rates relative to the Canadian dollar will result in a gain or loss of approximately \$1.3 million and \$8.1 million, respectively, to comprehensive income.

 Granite generates rental income that is not all denominated in Canadian dollars.
 Since the financial results are reported in Canadian dollars, the Trust is subject to foreign currency fluctuations that could, from time to time, have an impact on the operating results.
-For the year ended December 31, 2013, a 1% change in the U.S. dollar and euro exchange rates relative to the Canadian dollar would have impacted rental income and tenant recoveries by approximately \$0.5 million and \$0.9 million respectively.
+For the year ended December 31, 2014, a 1% change in the U.S. dollar and euro exchange rates relative to the Canadian dollar would have impacted rental income and tenant recoveries by approximately \$0.4 million and \$1.0 million, respectively.

-For the year ended December 31, 2013, the Trust designated its U.S. dollar borrowings of \$50.0 million under the Credit Facility as a hedge of its net investment in the U.S. operations.
-In addition, the Trust has designated its Cross Currency Interest Rate Swap as a hedge of its net investment in the European operations (note 8(c)).
+For the year ended December 31, 2014, the Trust designated its U.S. dollar borrowings of \$54.0 million under the Credit Facility as a hedge of its net investment in the U.S. operations.
+In addition, the Trust has designated its cross currency interest rate swaps relating to the \$450.0 million of unsecured debentures as hedges of its net investment in the European operations (note 6(d)).